Motorhome Tips for Beginners

 Always plan for ‘what to do’ in an emergency.
 Make sure you have a few copies of the European Accident Statement Form ( Motorhome supplier should give you a copy) on hand, with the accompanying English translation.
 Here you can download multi-language copies of the European Accident Statement Form.

 If your motorhome is a hire vehicle, then there will be certain protocols for the timeframe in which to report an incident back to the campervan depot.
-It’s best to confirm this and use of the forms with the depot before you depart.
+It’s best to confirm this with the depot before you depart.

 Keep all your insurance documents handy, and any emergency numbers to hand.
 In an accident, the last thing you need is to be rummaging around for numbers and forms.